 “Everyone around you tells you how lucky you are, every single fucking day.
 And you know what?
 Sometimes you are,” she said to me last week.
 “I didn’t know any better.
 I thought it was cool.
 I was getting out of my hometown of Reno...
 Yet I felt like garbage all the time.”

-Laurel signed with New York Models, a top agency in the city, coming within an inch of booking Calvin Klein – one of fashion week’s most prestigious shows.
+Laurel signed with a top agency in the city, coming within an inch of booking Calvin Klein—one of fashion week’s most prestigious shows.

-Today, like me, Laurel has left the high-fashion world of NYC behind and instead does more commercial work in LA, where she can be a size six and still get work.
-She’s also turning a new page in her life beyond the confines of the industry and applying to grad school, with plans to work in politics.
+Today, like me, Laurel has left high fashion world of NYC behind and instead does more commercial work in LA, where she can be a size six and still get work.
+She’s also turning a new page in her life beyond the confines of the industry and is applying to grad school with plans to work in politics.

 “When I tell people I wasn’t really happy as a model and I was looking to change that, they were shocked,” Laurel said.
 “I couldn’t deal with such an utter lack of control.
-It’s so empowering to realise I can control it – that I can change things, that this is my life.”
+It’s so empowering to realize I can control it—that I can change things, that this is my life.”

 Laurel looking healthy in LA in summer of 2013.

 One of the biggest reasons for stories like mine and Laurel’s is the complete lack of regulation in the modeling industry.
-There is no regulatory body for agencies because models are independent contractors, yet they are booked for jobs exclusively by an agency that takes commission.
+There is no regulatory body for agencies because models are independent contractors, yet they are booked for jobs exclusively by an agency who takes commission.
 Basically, you’re a freelancer who can’t actually freelance.
 Not to mention, models are usually insurance-less, making mental health resources hard to come by.
 Models can’t even sue employers for sexual harassment, because they are not technically employees.
-This environment breeds a sense of instability perpetuated by agencies that act as employers but refuse to take responsibility for basic labour rights, such as timely payment, health insurance and protection from sexually abusive clients.
+This environment breeds a sense of instability perpetuated by agencies who act as employers but refuse to take responsibility for basic labor rights, such as timely payment, health insurance, and protection from sexually abusive clients.

-“For those in the modeling industry facing the pressures to strive for, and engage in behaviours to achieve thinness in order to work, a vulnerability to developing an eating disorder may be triggered,” said Susan Roman, program director at the National Eating Disorders Association.
+“For those in the modeling industry facing the pressures to strive for, and engage in behaviors to achieve, thinness in order to work, a vulnerability to developing an eating disorder may be triggered,” said Susie Roman, program director at the National Eating Disorders Association.
 “Given that models do not have much power to advocate for being at one’s own healthy weight and still get work, change within in the industry is needed.”